plotdb/uploadr/README.md

    - if omitted, fallback to `{route: '/d/uploadr', host: 'native'}`

-For root element - if you use Pug, you can use the `uploadr-upload` mixin available in `uploadr.pug` to create the DOM needed:
+For root element - if you use Pug, you can use the `uploadr` mixin available in `uploadr.pug` to create the DOM needed:

     include <path-to-uploadr.pug>
-    div.some-tag-to-wrap-uploader: +uploadr-upload()
+    div.some-tag-to-wrap-uploader: +uploadr("scope-name")

-### API
+#### API

-`uploadr` object provides following API:
+`uploadr` object provides following APIs:

   - `init` - initialize uploadr. constructor will init uploadr automatically.
   - `upload` - upload chosen files.